DeanHazineh/DFlat-tensorflow/readme.md

 - A community driven, maintained framework for rendering and end-to-end design

 ## Usage and Documentation:
-For usage and documentation, refer to the readthedocs at [Coming soon].
+For usage and documentation, refer to the readthedocs at https://dflat-master.readthedocs.io/en/latest/.

 ## Installation:
 [Installation guide coming]